 So, what am I getting with E*TRADE?

 A brokerage account, of course.
 I don't need a stock market to buy or sell my stocks.
 E*TRADE's online brokerage does it all for me in mere minutes.
-It's absolutely free for stocks and ETFs (exchange-traded funds) with commission-free trades.
-Pricing for other trades are .50 to .65 transaction fee for Options trades, $1.00 per transaction for Bonds, and $1.50 for Futures.
+It's free for stocks and ETFs (exchange-traded funds) with commission-free trades.
+Pricing for other trades is .50 to .65 transaction fee for Options trades, $1.00 per transaction for Bonds, and $1.50 for Futures.

 Investment basics.
 Using the free tools under E*TRADE's Knowledge section, I could learn the basics of investing and see how aggressive I should be.
 There is advanced training for when I'm ready for it, as well.